Richard Gargrave

 Gargrave was given to drinking and gambling.
 To fund his extravagance he gradually disposed of all his lands.
 "He who could once ride on his own land from Wakefield to Doncaster, was reduced at last to travel to London with the packhorses, and was found dead in an old hostelry, with his head upon a pack-saddle," wrote Richard Vickerman Taylor in his Yorkshire Anecdotes.
 Echoed the genealogical publisher John Burke: "The memory of his extravagance and his vices yet lingers about Kingsley."

-Gargrave married Catherine Danvers, daughter of Sir John Danvers of Danby Castle and had two daughters.
+Gargrave married Catherine Danvers, daughter of Sir John Danvers and had two daughters.
 Mary married Sir Robert Carr of Sleaford.